-From island-hopping in Madeira and the Azores to big game fishing in the Algarve and from world class racing to laid-back cruising around Lisbon, Portugal offers a wealth of experiences all year around.
-So why not make the most of the spectacular coastline and sunny climate and come sailing in Portugal?
+From island-hopping in Madeira and the Azores to beach barbecue cruises in the Algarve and from world class racing to laid-back cruising around Lisbon, Portugal offers a wealth of experiences all year around.
+So why not make the most of the spectacular coastline and sunny climate and join us in Portugal?

 Boat Trips and Yacht Charters

 When you go on a boat trip or cruise you'll really benefit from the crew's local knowledge- where the biggest fish are to be caught, where the dolphins feed, where the best photos can be taken, where the sun sets over the cliffs and so on....
 Being out on the sea always makes you work up an appetite and the crew might cook you up a barbecue on the pristine beach of a deserted island or take you to one of those amazing restaurants that only the locals know!
 Many boat trips and cruises offer extra activities such as snorkelling, swimming, water skiing, jet skiing, dolphin and whale watching or fishing or you can just take in the views and relax in the sunshine.
 In my opinion this makes them ideal days out for families as there's plenty to keep everyone entertained.